 - In terms of an hourly wage, that’s like earning almost 10 bucks per hour assuming I work a 40-hour work week.
 Then again, some of that income is 100% tax-free (thanks TFSA)!!

 Again, will some more stocks I own cut their dividends??

-Dividends matter, because they support my plan, just like capital gains matter, share buybacks matter, paying down significant amounts of debt to increase shareholder value matter, and so on.
+Dividend investing matters, because they support my plan, just like capital gains matter, share buybacks matter, paying down significant amounts of debt to increase shareholder value matter, and so on.

 I’ll have another update next month.
 Thanks for reading.